 Many of the Damascus line horses tend to take a little bit longer to come to hand as racing athletes, so the commercial breeding market are somewhat reluctant to breed such animals.
 This is a pity as the Damascus line sends good sound horses that can with stand longer productive careers as race horses.
 Many buyers of sales yearlings are looking for colts and fillies to race as quickly as possible.
 The commercial breeders breed to known breeding stock that have these traits in their pedigrees and accommodate the market.

 Damascus was pensioned from stud duty in 1989 and then lived out his life at Claiborne until he passed away on August 8, 1995, age thirty-one.
 His was a legendary Hall of Fame racing career remembered fondly by those who saw him run.
-Damascus also revitalised a waning sire line.
+Damascus also revitalised a waning but historically potent sire line.

 Damascus was a remarkable horse, a true legend of the American turf.